asyncapi/website/pages/blog/2023-Q4-docs-report.md

 5. Send me a DM in Slack!

 #### Tag me in your AsyncAPI Doc PRs
-Do you have a documentation contributor question and you're wondering how to tag me into a GitHub discussion or PR?
+Do you have a documentation contributor question, and you're wondering how to tag me into a GitHub discussion or PR?
 Never fear!

 Tag me in your AsyncAPI Doc PRs or [GitHub Discussions](https://github.com/asyncapi/community/discussions/categories/docs) via my GitHub handle, [`/alequetzalli`](https://github.com/alequetzalli) 🐙.